-Scenario 1 - Rise of the Index or the PR Index outside of US trading hours
+Scenario 1 - Overnight fall of the Index

-On any business day, the opening level of the Index or the PR Index may be higher or lower than the closing level on the previous trading day of the Relevant Stock Exchange for the Index.
-The difference between the previous closing level and the opening level of the Index or the PR Index is termed a "gap".
-If the opening level of the Index or the PR Index is approximately 14% or more above the closing level on the previous trading day of the Relevant Stock Exchange for the Index, the Air Bag Mechanism may only be triggered during the trading of the Relevant Stock Exchange for the Index, and the Certificates would lose their entire value in such event.
-In such case, as the Certificates became valueless during the US trading hours, at subsequent SGX-ST open, the DMM may not provide any quotation on the Certificates and the Issuer may apply to suspend trading of the Certificates.
+On any business day, the opening level of the Index may be higher or lower than the closing level on the previous day.
+The difference between the previous closing level and the opening level of the Index is termed a "gap".
+If the opening level of the Index is approximately 14% or more below the previous day closing level, the Air Bag Mechanism would only be triggered when the market (in respect of which the Index is listed) opens the following day (including pre-opening session or opening auction, as the case may be), and the Certificates would lose their entire value in such event.